-An executive chairman of family-owned Morris Leisure is to climb Mount Snowdon blindfolded to raise money for this year’s adopted charity, Guide Dogs for the Blind.
+Our executive chairman is to climb Mount Snowdon blindfolded to raise money for this year’s adopted charity, Guide Dogs for the Blind.

-Andrew Goddard is taking on the big challenge to help Shrewsbury-based Morris Leisure towards its £10,000 fundraising target to pay for the training of a guide dog puppy.
+Andrew Goddard is taking on the big challenge to help us towards our £10,000 fundraising target to pay for the training of a guide dog puppy.

 Staff are pulling out all the stops to make fundraising a success, with successful raffles, competitions and a recent charity football match already held.

 Andrew is so dedicated to supporting the charity that he is prepared to climb the highest mountain in Wales for the cause.
 He will not be taking on the challenge alone, however, as the company’s staff and friends are being invited to join him to ensure that he reaches the top in one piece.

 Employees will meet at the Llanberis Path car park at 9 am on September 21 and blindfolded Andrew is expected to take between five and seven hours to conquer Snowdon.

 “It’s going to be a huge personal challenge, but it should also be a great day for all taking part, as we are raising money for such a worthy cause,” said Andrew.

 As a company, we have signed up for one of the Guide Dogs for the Blind’s ‘Learn’ packages, which involves adopting and naming a guide dog puppy and funding its two-year programme of training and development.
 Unsurprisingly, the name chosen for our adopted guide dog is Morris.